uulm-mrm/dynamic_objective_mpc/README.md

 This repository contains the code of the IV2025 paper called "Dynamic Objective MPC for Motion Planning of Seamless Docking Maneuvers"

->O. Schumann, M. Buchholz, and K. Dietmayer, “Dynamic Objective MPC for Motion Planning of Seamless Docking Maneuvers,” in accepted for publication at IEEE 36th Intelligent Vehicles Symposium (IV), 2025
+>O. Schumann, M. Buchholz and K. Dietmayer, "Dynamic Objective MPC for Motion Planning of Seamless Docking Maneuvers," 2025 IEEE Intelligent Vehicles Symposium (IV), Cluj-Napoca, Romania, 2025, pp. 132-139, doi: 10.1109/IV64158.2025.11097771.
 >
 This algorithm is based on a model predictive contouring controller (MPCC) created in acados, which is improved by the methods proposed in this paper.